-Nuventra’s consultants Gene Williams and Brian Furmanski spent a combined 23 years working for the FDA.
+Nuventra’s Gene Williams, Ph.D., has 25 years of experience in clinical pharmacology, 20 of which occurred at the FDA, first as a FDA Primary Reviewer and subsequently as a FDA Team Leader..
 In this new blog series, they will offer answers to key questions regarding regulatory interactions and strategy.

 Q1: What are some questions to avoid when interacting with the FDA?